Support Centre

 Uncertain status of Maine statute

-Maine is one of many US states that adopted laws regulating unsolicited email before the federal Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 ('CAN-SPAM') became law.
+Maine is one of many US states that adopted laws regulating unsolicited email before the federal Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM) became law.
 CAN-SPAM pre-empts state laws that regulate commercial email except to the extent that the state laws prohibit false or deceptive content in an email (the 'savings clause').
 15 U.S.C. §1707(b)(1).
 Since CAN-SPAM's passage, courts have considered whether other states’ email laws fall within the savings clause or whether they are pre-empted.
 Courts have reached differing conclusions on that question, in part because of differences between the state statutes in question.

 As of this article's publication date, Maine's §1497 has not been tested in any court.
 It is sufficiently similar to other state email laws that other courts have held pre-empted, however, that a Maine court would likely hold Maine's own law pre-empted in whole or in part.